82928/creator-docs/README.md

 ## Licenses

 - For prose, this project uses the Creative Commons Attribution 4.0 International Public License.
 For full license text, see [LICENSE](LICENSE).
 - Code samples are available under the MIT License.
-For full license text, see [LICENSE-CODE](LICENSE-CODE).
+For full license text, see [LICENSE-CODE](LICENSE-CODE)

 ## Code of Conduct